CChannella/BDD-with-Lettuce-Python-and-Selenium/README.md

 -Install selenium and lettuce bye running 'pip install selenium' and 'pip install lettuce'

 #Usage
--Download the repository
+[1]Download the repository
--in a terminal cd to the root directory
+[2]in a terminal cd to the root directory
--run 'lettuce' in terminal and this will run the sample test
+[3]run 'lettuce' in terminal and this will run the sample test